jaermaine/wpm-calculator/README.md

 ###### As computer science students, the ability to type fast or faster than average benefits us greatly
 ###### This project generates a phrase and the user must copy by typing the generated phrase
 ###### The program will then calculate the Words per Minute (WPM)
+###### The program aims to imitate real-world typing, therefore it generates sentences instead of phrases
+###### It also uses difficult words / uncommon words to further imitate the feel of real-world typing.

 ___
 # Benefits of typing faster